 The cost of equity formula based on CAPM model:

-The formula based on the dividend capitalization model (abbreviations explained in previous section):
+The formula based on the dividend capitalization model (abbreviations explained in the previous section):

 Cost of Equity = (DPS / CMV) + GRD

 Let's go through an example of a dividend capitalization model calculation.
-Imagine a company has a current market value of $70.
-The company announced that their dividend this year will be $2 per share, and this value will grow by 3% each year.
-Cost of equity for this company is calculated as follows:
+Imagine a company that has a current market value of $70.
+The company announced that its dividend this year will be $2 per share, and this value will grow by 3% each year.
+The cost of equity for this company is calculated as follows:

 Cost of Equity = (DPS / CMV) + GRD = ($2 / $70) + 3% = 5.857%